-One of Canada’s premier film festivals, this eight-day celebration of film, media and music from around the world will mark its 39th year in 2019.
-It’s an immersive escape and celebration for movie lovers, filmmakers and industry professionals alike.
+One of Canada’s premier film festivals, this eight-day celebration of film, media, and music from around the world will mark its 40th year in 2020.
+It’s an immersive escape and celebration for movie lovers, filmmakers, and industry professionals alike.

 The Gran Fondo has quickly become the largest cycling event in Atlantic Canada, with 970 cyclists last year.
 Whether you’re a recreational rider, cycling tourist, or avid racer, this fun group grand tour is for anyone who enjoys cycling and beautiful scenery.